 The vast majority of our assignments are carried out by Certified Court Interpreters.

-In the US, a court interpreter may be a Federally Certified Court Interpreter (FCCI) who has been certified by the US Federal Court Administration or state-certified –by individual state or through the National Consortium of State Courts (NCSC).
+In the US, a court interpreter may be a Federally Certified Court Interpreter (FCCI).
+They have been certified by the US Federal Court Administration or state-certified –by an individual state or through the National Consortium of State Courts (NCSC).

 Canada Immigration tests interpreters and calls them “Certified” which makes it difficult at first glance to determine which certification they hold.
 It is certainly not a professional designation.

 “Accredited Interpreter” is an interpreter whose qualifications are deemed by the court management to be acceptable and who is thus allowed to appear at trial, particularly in criminal matters.

 “Court Translator” is relatively rare and somewhat archaic term.
 Usually the speaker means “court interpreter” unless he is referring specifically to written documents.

 “Legal Interpreter” should be a person who is trained and qualified to work for a lawyer in an office setting but not in court.